[3.8] Wallach's Hierophant Freezing Pulse Totems (Uber Elder Update)

 None (unless choosing to kill all bandits instead of helping Alira)

-For your passive tree, after Purity of Flesh your main goal is to start pathing towards your second jewel socket to equip your second First Snow threshold jewel (again with the caveat that if you are league starting with this build, you can skip this socket until you have your second First Snow to equip).
+For your passive tree, after completing the Purity of Flesh wheel your main goal is to start pathing towards your second jewel socket to equip your second First Snow threshold jewel (again with the caveat that if you are league starting with this build, you can skip this socket until you have your second First Snow to equip).
 After that, pick up Quick Recovery for more life and life/mana regeneration.

 Somewhere around the end of this act or the start of act 4 you should be ready to hit the normal Labyrinth.
 For your first two points you'll want to take Pursuit of Faith to start buffing the power of our totems.
 Even if you are still self-casting Freezing Pulse alongside your totem here, this is an important selection.

 Skill point quests in Act 3 that should be completed:

 Immortal Call from killing Voll and Cast When Damage Taken from killing Malachai are the important gems in this act.
 You also gain access to Bonechill and Increased Area of Effect after killing Malachai; if you have the spare links you can set up the 3-link damage support of Cold Snap -> Cast When Damage Taken -> Bonechill, though this is low priority for now.
 Similarly you can link Frost Bomb to Increased Area of Effect if you have the space.
 You likely won't have the links or maybe even the sockets for any of these yet, so you can delay getting these until act 6 or later if you want.
 You also get the option to pick up a golem reward from killing Voll; I personally don't like using golems, but if you do I'd recommend using Summon Lightning Golem for this build.
 At this point you have access to all of the gems you'll need for the rest of the game.